 Often, it’s professional mental health workers and counsellors who are trained in the key principles of non-judgemental listening.
-More recently, Mental Health First Aiders have been receiving training in this area too, but it’s actually becoming increasingly important that all of us have knowledge in how to listen without judgement.
+More recently, Mental Health First Aiders have been receiving training in this area too.
+But it’s actually becoming increasingly important that all of us have knowledge in how to practice non-judgemental listening.

-Awareness of non-judgemental listening could come into play if we’re faced with a critical situation where someone needs support (e.g talking down suicidal thoughts), as well as during everyday conversations where people may not be feeling well emotionally.
+Awareness of non-judgemental listening could come into play if we’re faced with a critical situation where someone needs support (e.g talking down suicidal thoughts).
+We also may need it during everyday conversations where people may not be feeling well emotionally.

 What is non-judgemental listening?